ericadohring/bowling/README.md

 #### 10/07/2020
 - Styling on the slide deck is helpful - the green/red bar and the red for a compile error

+### 10/14/2020
+- It's odd we have to rollMany for the rest of the game - we think a better design would be to pass in an array of rolls for the whole game, not allowing the user to enter an invalid state OR to allow them to see a partially done score - modeling as an object, etc
+- His code with frame index is confusing
+- Left off trying to implement frames to see if that would be an easier concept to work with